-The actual loan amount you are eligible to receive for an academic year is determined by the financial aid office based on your overall eligibility and financial aid package and may be less than the maximum annual amounts shown in the chart above.
+The actual loan amount you are eligible to receive for an academic year is determined by the financial aid office based on your overall eligibility and financial aid package and may be less than the maximum annual amounts shown above.

 Below are the aggregate (total) limits for Direct Subsidized and Unsubsidized Loans: